zfcampus/zf-hal/README.md

 - `route_options` - an array of options to pass to the router during link generation.
 - `url` - specific URL to use with this resource, if not using a route.
-- `max_depth` - integer; limit to what nesting level entities and collections are rendered; if the limit is reached, only `self` links will be rendered.
+- `max_depth` - integer; limit to what nesting level entities and collections are rendered; if the limit is reached, only `self` links will be rendered. default value is `null`, which means no limit: if unlimited circular references are detected, an exception will be thrown to avoid infinite loops.

 The `links` property is an array of arrays, each with the following structure: